obto/wp-password-argon2i/README.md

 #### Composer Autoloaded

-`composer require roots/wp-password-bcrypt`
+`composer require obto/wp-password-argon2i`

-`wp-password-bcrypt.php` file will be automatically autoloaded by Composer and it *won't* appear in your plugins.
+`wp-password-argon2i.php` file will be automatically autoloaded by Composer and it *won't* appear in your plugins.

 #### Manually as a must-use plugin

-If you don't use Composer, you can manually copy `wp-password-bcrypt.php` into your `mu-plugins` folder.
+If you don't use Composer, you can manually copy `wp-password-argon2i.php` into your `mu-plugins` folder.

 We **do not** recommend using this as a normal (non-mu) plugin.
 It makes it too easy to disable or remove the plugin.